 Now that we have discussed client-side vs server-side programming and what factors you should consider when making your decision, let’s shift our focus to Google Open Bidding.

 Looking at the tug-of-war between the client-side header bidding and server-side header bidding, Google launched EBDA (Exchange Bidding Dynamic Allocation, now Open Bidding) and called it Google’s header bidding.
-It’s known to solve page latency problems and offers Google support.
+It can solve page latency problems and offers Google support.

 Open Bidding is as good as server-side header bidding.
 But it’s not available to every publisher.
-To get access, you need to be partners with Google Certified Publishing Partners.
+To get access, you need to be partner with Google Certified Publishing Partners.

 Google deals in Net-30 whereas most demand partners go for Net-45, -60, and -90 cycles.
 As the revenue cycle doesn’t line up, this discourages demand partners to choose Open Bidding.
 Hence, Open Bidding leads to comparatively low demand and reduced competition on inventory.